HyperBDR/docs/src/userguide/poc/vmware-pre-settings.md

 ![create-vmware-account-7.png](./images/create-vmware-account-7.png)

 Follow the prompts to choose the domain for user authorization, keeping it consistent with the previous steps.
-Search for the **"migrate"** user to be added.
-Select the **"Migration Role Permissions"** for the role and check the box for "Propagate to Child".
+Search for the **"dr"** user to be added.
+Select the **"DR Role Permissions"** for the role and check the box for "Propagate to Child".
 Then, click the "OK" button.

 ![create-vmware-account-8.png](./images/create-vmware-account-8.png)

-After the addition is complete, provide the vCenter access address, **"migrate"** user, and login password to HyperBDR platform.
+After the addition is complete, provide the vCenter access address, **"dr"** user, and login password to HyperBDR platform.

 ### Fill in HyperBDR